cloudblog004/fantasticfoodies/content/en/posts/2258-steps-to-prepare-perfect-spicy-chicken-soup.md

 - "1 can corn"
 - "6 cup chicken broth"
 recipeinstructions:
-- "bake chicken on 400 in small amt of chicken broth &amp; water"
+- "bake chicken on 400 in small amt of chicken broth & water"
-- "in pot add broth 1 cup of water, chopped onion &amp; celery to cook for 20 min"
+- "in pot add broth 1 cup of water, chopped onion & celery to cook for 20 min"
-- "add desired amt of chili &amp; cayenne pepper and add fresh spinache cook another 20 min"
+- "add desired amt of chili & cayenne pepper and add fresh spinache cook another 20 min"
 - "chicken should cook 1.5 hours or until done"
 - "cut chicken off bone and shred and add to soup. add canned vegetables. cook until celery and onions ar soft and spinach is completely cooked"
 - "Ready to serve and ENJOY!"